jeffboody/Lanczos/readme.md

 ![Lanczos3 Kernel](lanczos3.jpg?raw=true "Lanczos3 Kernel")

 The support size (a) corresponds to the number of lobes kept in the interpolation function window.
-Note that the support size may be referred to as the filter size or order in other derivations.
 According to Jim Blinn, the Lanczos (a = 3) kernel "keeps low frequencies and rejects high frequencies better than any (achievable) filter we've seen so far."

 Lanczos Interpolation
 ---------------------